mountassir/sspender/README.md

 # What is sspender?
-A couple of years ago, I buit a NAS / media / backup server to play which I did not to be ON all the time as it did not do anything that required a 24/7 up time.
+A couple of years ago, I buit a NAS / media / backup server to play with, which I didn't want to be ON all the time as it didn't do anything that required a 24/7 up time.

-Simply suspending the server at pre-defined times, was not an option for me simply because my usage of the server varied and I had other machines depending on it.
+Simply suspending the server at pre-defined times was not an option for me, simply because my usage of the server varied and I had other machines depending on it.

 To be more specific, I wanted to server to suspend, but only if:
 - Certain machines were not online, because they needed the server to be ON.